 Are there any negative side effects to taking nootropics?

 Personally, I remember a warning listed on Kin's website advising against consuming the product if you are under many common medications, like SSRIs.
 I was curious if that was simply product-specific or a warning against all nootropics.
 "Nootropics often increase circulation, particularly to the brain.
 If you have high blood pressure, speak to your physician before taking certain nootropics," warns Shari.
 To be on the safe side, we always recommend talking to your doctor before adding any sort of supplement to your routine.

 Have you given nootropics a try yet?
 Keep scrolling to shop some of our recommended products.

 This supplement stems from WTHN's line of products and is a personal favorite of Shari's: "It contains popular nootropics including cistanches (enhancing memory and cognitive capacity), rhodiola (decreasing fatigue), and eleuthero and schisandra (adaptogens to help stay focused)," she says.
 Basically, this supplement contains all the nootropics you need to get through the workday.

 Described by one editor as a great alternative since "detoxing off Adderall," this cognitive supplement is touted as being just as good as a cup of coffee—without the caffeine.
 It's a super-clean supplement with a limited number of ingredients, including nootropics and psychostimulants.

-Personally, Bulletproof is one of my favorite coffee brands, but it is also one of the first well-known brands to educate consumers on the benefits of nootropics (if you've never heard of its founder Dave Asprey, I highly suggest you look him up).
-Its product line includes many items made with nootropics including its Unfair Advantage, which uses mitochondrial energizers to boost brain function and heart and nerve health.
+Personally, Bulletproof is one of my favorite coffee brands, but it's also one of the first brands to educate consumers on the benefits of nootropics (if you've never heard of its founder Dave Asprey, I highly suggest you look him up).
+Its product line includes many items made with nootropics, including its Unfair Advantage, which uses mitochondrial energizers to boost brain function and heart and nerve health.